sanand0/til/til.md

   [LingoJam](https://lingojam.com/BoldTextGenerator).
 - 02 Mar 2025.
 [10 red flags I look for as an angel investor](https://www.linkedin.com/posts/jnpayne_10-red-flags-i-look-for-as-an-angel-investor-activity-7298357529967771649-IqdO) is an interesting read.
   1. **No real customers**: A deck, a landing page, and a "vision" don’t impress me.
 Show me paying customers.
 Even better, show me customers coming back.
-  2. **No path to profitability**: I don’t care if you raise $100M—if there’s no plan to make money, you’re just burning oxygen.
+  2. **No path to profitability**: I don’t care if you raise $100M -- if there’s no plan to make money, you’re just burning oxygen.
 Growth is great, but cash flow keeps you alive.
   3. **Founders who won’t sell**: If you’re scared to get on sales calls, that’s a red flag.
-The best founders sell in the early days—whether it’s to customers, employees, or investors.
+The best founders sell in the early days -- whether it’s to customers, employees, or investors.
   4. **No differentiation**: "Like X, but cheaper" isn’t a strategy.
 If your only edge is price, you’ll get crushed.
 What do you have that no one else does?
   5. **No urgency**: The best founders operate like time is running out.
 If you’re "exploring ideas" or "thinking about raising next year," you’ve already lost.
   6. **Raising money before proving anything**: Too many founders try to fundraise their way out of bad ideas.
 If you need VC to get off the ground, you’re building the wrong business.
   7. **No clear distribution strategy**: Product alone doesn’t win.
 First-time founders obsess over features.
 Second-time founders obsess over distribution.
 How are you getting customers?
   8. **No ownership mentality**: If I hear "I need to hire someone to do that" too early, I’m out.
 Founders who win figure things out before they delegate.
   9. **A CEO who can’t attract talent**: Your first hires are everything.
-If great people aren’t willing to join, either the vision is weak—or you are.
+If great people aren’t willing to join, either the vision is weak -- or you are.
   10. **No skin in the game**: If a founder won’t invest their own money or take a pay cut to make it work, why should I?
 - 02 Mar 2025.
 By contrast, this [OpenAI Deep Research report](https://chatgpt.com/share/67c3e38c-e514-800c-8cfc-983bd4fdeb21) feels a lot less actionable.